WELCOME TO SEND AT THE CAMBRIDGE PRIMARY SCHOOL

-Our governors play an active role in monitoring the quality of our special educational needs provision as does the Head Teacher (Special Educational Needs Coordinator – SENCO).
+Our governors play an active role in monitoring the quality of our special educational needs provision as does the Head Teacher and the SENCO (Special Educational Needs Coordinator).
 All interventions we put in place are research informed and evidence based and are measured to monitor their impact against expected rates of progress.
 When we feel something isn’t working, we respond by making alternative arrangements.
 All additional support programmes are overseen by the SENCO and all staff take responsibility for supporting all children within their class, regardless of ability.

 How will the curriculum be matched to my child’s needs?

 Differentiation is embedded in our curriculum and daily teaching practice.
 This may take the form of different work being set, directed/focused activities or additional resources being provided.
 Regular pupil progress meetings are held between the head teacher/class teacher to monitor individual children and plan next steps of development.
 The SENCO and class teachers meet each term to monitor progress of specific children.
 All our teachers are clear about expectations of whole school (i.e. universal) provision and their lessons and books are monitored regularly.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 We regularly share progress feedback with our children and their parents/carers.
 Teachers meet with parents and carers at least termly and more frequently when there is a cause for concern.
 At these meetings we clearly share what can be done by families to support their children with their learning.
 Regular updates are made to the curriculum and shared via our school website.
 We believe in supporting the development of parenting skills and as such, work in collaboration with other agencies and signpost parents where possible, via our website and newsletter.

 What support will there be for my child’s overall well-being?